joyhughes/Jen/Lux/README.md

 [Emscripten](https://emscripten.org/) embeds compiled C or C++ code into the browser using WebAssembly, which as a general rule is not human-readable.
 A program compiled into WebAssembly cannot access the web or the user's disk, but has a virtual filesystem.
 Preloaded scene files and images can be stored in the generated file lux.js

-Via Emscripten, C++ and JavaScript can have access to the same memory space.
+Via Emscripten, C++ and JavaScript can have access to shared memory space.
 This allows the ImagePortCanvas to be rendered in 1-2 milliseconds once the image is rendered.

 ## API
 In order to display an image or load an external file, the C++ program must communicate with JavaScript.
 Lux operates as a virtual server within the browser using a request-response protocol.
 All communication within the Joyographic app is initiated by the UI module, and information such as JSON and images are returned by Lux to the UI.
 API functions are defined in [lux_web.cpp](https://github.com/joyhughes/Jen/blob/main/Lux/src/lux_web.cpp) and are listed at the bottom of the file.
+Emscripten [embind](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html?highlight=embind) functionality is used for API calls.

-# React App
+# Joyographic React App

 ## Components of Lux C++